wrightmat/dnd-hyrule/docs/_ref/races/Gerudo.md

 **Age.** The Gerudo reach maturity around the age of 16 and live into their mid 70's.

 **Alignment.** Many Gerudo live ambitiously, but still hold themselves to the laws and traditions of their tribe.
-They have a tendency towards lawful or neutral alignments, but carry the mischeivousness of a chaotically alligned individual.
+They have a tendency toward lawful or neutral alignments, but carry the mischievousness of a chaotically alligned individual.

 **Size.** They stand tall, on average growing to be taller than 6 feet tall, with wideset hips and naturally well toned bodies.
 Should a male be born into their society, it is rumoured he would stand at least 7 feet tall with a powerful build.
 Your size is medium.